 Face to face consultations – history and examination plus a discussion of diagnosis and treatment options

-**Face to face consultations are available again at the Nuffield Hospital and also at the Devonshire Gym, next to the Nuffield, on Thursday and Friday mornings.
+**Face to face consultations are available again at the Nuffield Hospital on Thursday and Friday mornings.
 Please contact my secretary in the usual way to request an appointment.
-All appropriate protective measures (face masks, hand sanitiser, temperature screening etc, will be in place).
+All appropriate protective measures (face masks, hand sanitiser, etc, will be in place).
 Remote consultations are still available.**

-Remote consultations: during this difficult time patients may not wish to attend for a face to face consultation, and remote consultations are available.
+Remote consultations: some patients may not wish to attend for a face to face consultation, and remote consultations are available.
 These can be done via email with photos, plus a telephone call, or video consultations using Zoom.
 Please contact my secretary as usual who will be happy to arrange this as per your preference.

 Mole/skin lesion checks (including dermoscopy examination) – whether for a lesion or lesions you are concerned about, or just a general full body check for peace of mind

 Cryotherapy – this involves a controlled freezing of a lesion with liquid nitrogen.
 This is useful for areas of sun damage (solar keratoses), and some benign lesions including viral warts (although repeated treatments may be required).